THE DANGER OF RABIES FROM BATS

 Post-exposure Vaccinations

 This is the scary part!
-Once an inspector has been exposed, four inoculations are required.
+Without pre-exposure vaccinations, once an inspector has been exposed, four inoculations are required.
 The first can only be obtained at an emergency room, and requires a two-part inoculation; the vaccine, and human rabies immune globulin (HRIG).
 The vaccine is slow acting and the purpose of the HRIG is to speed the time required for the vaccine to become effective in preventing symptoms from developing.

-The cost of the HRIG inoculation can vary from $10,000 to $25,000!
+The cost of the HRIG inoculation can vary from $10,000 to $25,000, but is typically covered by insurance.
 Three more vaccinations given at specific intervals are required after the initial vaccination.
 Some people may have reactions, typically mild, to rabies vaccinations.
 Those with weakened immune systems may be at higher risk from vaccinations.
 Vaccinations must begin before the development of symptoms.

-For those who have already been vaccinated, the procedure will be different, and they will not need the HRIG inoculation.
+For those who have already been vaccinated before their exposure, the procedure will be different, and they will not need the HRIG inoculation.

 YOUR CLIENTS